 Liquid Rhythm is having difficulty starting up its Audio Engine (LiquidLoops.exe).
 Would you like Liquid Rhythm to try again?
 (It’s recommended to try again at least once).

 If you have tried launching Liquid Rhythm use the Task Manager to see if there are both processes are started.
 If LiquidLoops.exe starts, but then soon disappears, it likely means our Audio Engine failed in its startup.
 In testing at WaveDNA, we discovered that the Audio Engine will attempt to discover all of your audio related drivers.
 In some case, old drivers in the system will cause it to fail abruptly.
 Please check if the audio drivers are up to date.
 One driver we have had an issue with specifically are the M-Audio/Protools drivers.

 After a successful Liquid Rhythm launch, we would expect to see two Processes listed in Task Manager, as shown below.
 You can launch the Task Manager by hitting the ‘Ctrl-Alt-Del’ key on your computer at the same time.
 In the Task Manager you want to observe the LiquidLoops.exe which is the Audio Engine for Liquid Rhythm in standalone mode.

 If it doesn’t appear, we can launch LiquidLoops.exe from the command line.
-If it fails, and you launch it from the command line (Command Prompt or PowerShell), and it fails, it will sometimes produce useful diagnostic information.
-Use Start->Run… and type in cmd in the ‘Run Dialog’ which is created.
-(Continue here…)
+If you launch from the command line (Command Prompt or PowerShell), and it fails, it will sometimes produce useful diagnostic information.

 If you are still having issues and get a Windows crash report then please look at this article: Liquid Rhythm Standalone crashing.
 You can also try a complete uninstall (and reinstall), and if that doesn't help please contact firstname.lastname@example.org.

 Apple Mac TroubleShooting Steps